pascualmg/LocalStorageRepo/README.md

-# LocalStorageRepo
+# LocalStorageRepo in a nutShell
 A repo generator that uses only on key of the sessionStorage to store all data in a unique Array. is write in pure ES5 and implements a comple generic CRUD.

 # Goals
 To have a generic repo (CRUD) generator linked to one key of the LocalStorage for use it as a lightweitgt persistence system directly in the browser.

 ## you can use for ...
 some examples